 The Series 5 model (Executive) was the most expensive Raytheon model offered.
 It retailed for $200.00, which in 1968 dollars, was an expensive purchase ($1488.00 in 2019 dollars).
 The Series 4 and Series 5 models were not marketed as ‘educational toys’ as the Series 1 – 3A were.
 These models were geared toward a high school and above demographic given both the cost and the carefully prepared and detailed instruction manual.
 It has been reported that only 250 units of the Series 5 were manufactured.
-The walnut hardwood case was unique in the Lectron System product world.
+The walnut hardwood case was unique in the Lectron System product world at the time.
+The Netherlands market resellers (Technowa for example) did introduce a wood case as well but the wood quality was not the same as Raytheon’s.
 Raytheon was the only self-branding company which packaged a Lectron System in this manner.

 The Series 5 model was essentially a repackaged Egger 8400 model in terms of content.
-In fact, the Egger 8400 was sold by Raytheon with the Egger manual replacing the ‘Lectron Laboratory Manual’ until the phase 2 Series models were released.
+In fact, the Egger 8400 was initially sold by Raytheon with the German Egger manual being replaced by the English language ‘Lectron Laboratory Manual’ until the phase 2 Series models were released.
 The photograph on the right and below shows such a unit that the Lectron.Info museum was able to acquire.

 The Series 5 is my favorite model released by any of the eight or so companies which packaged and sold the Lectron System.
 The elegant walnut hardwood case with a locking mechanism, the extended experiment manual, and the deluxe base plate all served to put this model at the ‘top of the heap’.